-The First Meditation Following the Ox
+The First Meditation

-The Ox represents the muscular wall of your lower abdomen.
+The Ox is a symbol for the muscular wall of your lower abdomen.
 Your lower abdomen distends slightly with each inhalation, and returns to its resting, neutral position with each exhalation.

-'Following the Ox' is sitting quietly and passively observing the changes of pressure and tension in your lower abdomen.
+'Following the Ox' is sitting quietly and passively observing the changes of pressure and distention in your lower abdomen.
+The perception of pressure will eventually ripen into an awareness of Prana.